atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 embarassed
 stupid

-i think these are pretty frivolous reasons for not wanting to do something as severe as die. but
+i think these are pretty frivolous reasons for not wanting to do something as severe as die. but even now

 ** Why you should stop wanting to kill yourself**
 -